breakdowns/slam-mirrorbot/README.md

-tarmirror - Start mirroring and upload as .tar zipmirror - Start mirroring and upload as .zip unzipmirror - Extract files qbmirror - Start Mirroring using Qbittorrent qbtarmirror - Start mirroring and upload as .tar using qb qbzipmirror - Start mirroring and upload as .zip using qb qbunzipmirror - Extract files using qb
+tarmirror - Start mirroring and upload as .tar zipmirror - Start mirroring and upload as .zip unzipmirror - Extract files qbmirror - Start Mirroring using qBittorrent qbtarmirror - Start mirroring and upload as .tar using qb qbzipmirror - Start mirroring and upload as .zip using qb qbunzipmirror - Extract files using qb